 Ian Holtham’s (piano) achievements across many musical areas make him one of Australia’s major musical figures.
 He is Professor of Music at the University of Melbourne where he has led Australia’s most distinguished piano school for almost two decades.
 He has performed and taught all over the globe since the early 1970s and has an extensive repertoire from the Baroque to the present day.
 Professor Holtham has served five terms as Federal Chair of the Australian Music Examinations Board and is the national Chair of the Piano syllabus.
 Ian Holtham is a Steinway Artist and has recorded for ABC Classics, Tall Poppies and Move.

-Peter Neville (percussion) is a graduate of the Victorian College of the Arts and was appointed Head of Percussion there (now MCM) in 2000.
+Peter Neville (percussion) is a graduate of the Victorian College of the Arts and was appointed Head of Percussion there (now Conservatorium) in 2000.
 Whilst he works across the range of musical styles he has a particular commitment to new music.
 A long standing percussionist with the ELISION Ensemble for twentyeight years, Peter is also a member of Liminal, David Chesworth Ensemble, Raga Dolls Salon Orchestra, The Bolt Ensemble, Six Degrees Ensemble and SPEAK Percussion.
 He has also performed and toured in numerous musicals including the Australia/China tour of Playbox Theatre’s Cho-Cho-San, and the Royal Shakespeare Company’s Richard III and he was Musical Director for the national tour of Tap Dogs.